gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 Now we will begin constructing bash scripts for each module.
 Each module will follow a similar trend. <br/>

-1. We will set the stage name.
+1. We will set the module name.
-2. We will echo stage name to terminal.
+2. We will echo module name to terminal.
-3. We will check to make sure the files that are the output of the stage are not already present.
-If they are present, we will skip the stage and continue on (no need to repeat the stage).
+3. We will check to make sure the files that are the output of the module are not already present.
+If they are present, we will skip the module and continue on (no need to repeat the module).
-4. If the files are not present, we will complete the stage and call the command.
+4. If the files are not present, we will complete the module and call the command.
 5. If the command completes, we will print to terminal.
 If command fails, we will print that to terminal and quit the script. <br/>

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput names for this stage are: `sample_1.fastq` and `sample_2.fastq`.
+The ouput names for this module are: `sample_1.fastq` and `sample_2.fastq`.
 We have also decided to subsample the number of reads to 50,000 reads for each sample. <br/>

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```
 haphpipe sample_reads\